huntergps/handbook-docs/Fuse/03 - UI Components.md

 > ### $(HttpImageSource)

-`HttpImageSource` allows you to specify an image to be fetched from a HTTP and displayed asynchronously.
+`HttpImageSource` allows you to specify an image to be fetched from a HTTP and be displayed asynchronously.

 	<Image>
 		<MultiDensityImageSource>